-East Tennessee State University (ETSU) is required by state and federal law to establish and maintain a system of internal control.
-The purpose of this policy is the establishment of procedures for obtaining goods and services.
+East Tennessee State University (ETSU or University) is required by state and federal law to establish and maintain a system of internal control.
+This policy specifies procedures for obtaining goods and services.

 Policy Statement

 This policy governs the purchasing process.
 For questions about the purchasing process you should contact the Procurement and Contracts Office.